jcraigk/phishin/README.md

  * Context menus: Add to Playlist

  BACKBURNER
+  * Link locations to map in lists like https://jcktest.ngrok.io/play/011021 ?
+  * Map in sidebar of show?
   * Have a "display more..." on search results if > 20 per category
   * Loading spinner on search results page?
   * DRY fetch_liked_* from API.
 Also combine 3 lookups into one (don't separate by type)